kbourgoin/hiicart/README.md

 ===============================

-A simple shopping cart implementation with support for PayPal, Google Checkout, and Amazon Payments.
+A simple shopping cart implementation with support for PayPal, Google Checkout, Amazon Payments, and Braintree.

 Installation and Setup